plinkr/flash-blip/README.md

 The win condition is defined in [`level_definitions.lua`](game/level_definitions.lua) and affected by the level's difficulty, requiring a set number of blips (jumps to next points) to complete the level, endless mode has no win condition, the objective is to get high scores.

 ## Development Status
-The game is still in active development as a work-in-progress.
-Currently, it features an endless mode with procedurally generated circles and rotating obstacles, a powerup system offering effects like slowing time and teleportation, scoring mechanics, and intuitive menu systems.
-There are also 10 levels with progressively increasing difficulty.
-In the future, we might add a scoreboard to track the top scores.
+The game remains in active development.
+It now features 100 procedurally generated levels with deterministic random seeds, ensuring consistent layouts for each level across runs.
+An endless mode is also included, with procedurally generated circles, rotating obstacles, and powerups such as slow motion and teleportation.
+Scoring mechanics and intuitive menus are in place, and future updates may include an online scoreboard for tracking top scores and competitive progression.

 ## Installation and Running